-4.5 Interactions with other Medicaments and other forms of Interactions
+4.5 Interaction with other medicinal products and other forms of interaction

 It is recommended that agents which affect hemostasis should be discontinued prior to enoxaparin sodium therapy unless strictly indicated.
-These agents include medications such as: acetylsalicylic acid (and derivatives), NSAIDs (general route) including ketorolac, ticlopididine, clopidogrel, dextran 40 (parenteral use), glucocorticoids (general route), thrombolytics and anticoagulants, other anti platelet aggregation agents including glycoprotein IIa/IIIb antagonists.
+These agents include medications such as: acetylsalicylic acid (and derivatives), NSAIDs (general route) including ketorolac, ticlopididine, clopidogrel, dextran 40 (parenteral use), glucocorticoids (general route), thrombolytics and anticoagulants, other anti-platelet aggregation agents including glycoprotein IIa/IIIb antagonists.
 As with other Low Molecular Weight Heparins, if the combination is indicated, enoxaparin sodium should be used with careful clinical and laboratory monitoring when appropriate.

-4.6 Pregnancy and Lactation
+4.6 Fertility, pregnancy and lactation

+Pregnancy:

-Pregnancy: Animal studies have not shown any evidence of foetoxicity or teratogenicity.
+Animal studies have not shown any evidence of foetoxicity or teratogenicity.
 In the pregnant rat, the transfer of 35S-enoxaparin cross the maternal placenta to the foetus is minimal.